Dove Springs OHV Area

-From cross-country play in the sandy bowl to steep hill climbs, the Dove Springs OHV area offers over 5,000 acres of open-use public land for you to enjoy.
+From cross-country play in the sandy bowl to steep hill climbs, the Dove Springs OHV area offers just under 4,000 acres of open-use public land for you to enjoy.
 The Dove Springs bowl is also a great starting point to begin to explore the hundreds of miles of trail riding opportunities available in this region.

 Know Before You Go